Gigi-U/proyecto_modulo4_ethkipu/README.md

 ## 🚧 Home Page: Under Construction 🚧

 The **Home Page** is currently under development.
 It will soon display key information, such as:
-- Token prices
+- Swap Tokens
-- User liquidity stats
+- Manage Liquidity
-- An overview of available features
+- Get Tokens Prices

 In the meantime, all the features are fully functional and accessible on the **Debug Contracts Page**.